aaalgo/stags/README.md

-The goal of STagS is to experiment with the idea of a RESTful omnipotent tagging service: upon receiving a POSTed chunk of data from the client, the server will try to identify the type of data, and invoke various backends to generate tagging data.
-Recent years have witnessed a rapid advancement in machine learning technologies as well as the emergence of many high quality open-source software for processing visual, audio, textual and other data types.
+The goal of STagS is to experiment with the idea of a RESTful omnipotent tagging service: upon receiving a POSTed chunk of data from the client, the server will try to identify the type of data, and invoke various appropriate backends to generate tagging data.
+Recent years have witnessed a rapid advancement in machine learning technologies as well as the emergence of many high quality open-source software for processing visual, audio, textual and other types of non-structural data.
 STagS is to integrate many of such software and provide a unified portal to them.

 More specifically, STagS produces a single huge statically linked monolithic Linux executable that is supposed to run on any Linux system with kernel